mkmik/zerozone/README.md

 10.20.30.40
 ```

-Zeo zones are not good looking.
+Zero zones are not good-looking.
 If you want a better looking name, or one you can choose yourself this tool is not for you.
 Whether zero zones are temporary is up to you: as long as the IPFS file gets served the zone is alive.

 The zone is then mapped as subdomain of 0zone.mkm.pub, using the base32 encoding